bow-fujita/exprest4/README.md

 ### route(app[, opts])

 `exprest` routes controller modules for `app` which must be an Express instance.
-Each ontroller module implemented in `opts.path` directory will be mapped onto `opts.url`.
+Each controller module implemented in `opts.path` directory will be mapped onto `opts.url`.
 You don't have to code for routing by yourself.
 Just maintain APIs structure as physical directory structure.